keisanabria/FS-Security/README.md

 4. Make the map interactive so that it updates the map according to the data extracted from step 3
 5. HIGH - Pass the maps to Wordpress
 6. AFTER - Fix README.md to be readable in GitHub
+7. LOW - Verify if .venv can be activated when the user runs the program so that it can run smoothly

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py